SharePoint/PnP-Guidance/sitescore/OfficeDevPnP.Core.Framework.Provisioning.Extensibility.ExtensibilityManager.36a5e1b4.md

 **Namespace:** [OfficeDevPnP.Core.Framework.Provisioning.Extensibility](OfficeDevPnP.Core.Framework.Provisioning.Extensibility.md)
 **Assembly:** OfficeDevPnP.Core.dll

->This method is obsolete
+>**This method is obsolete**
->Use ExecuteExtensibilityProvisionCallOut.
+>:Use ExecuteExtensibilityProvisionCallOut.
 This method will be removed in the June 2016 release.

 ## Syntax
 ```C#